 Deepen your yoga practice while learning to help others...

 frequently asked questionsWhat is involved in yoga teacher training?

 There are many teacher training programs out there, and as of yet there are no required standards.
 Some programs claim to "certify" you in a weekend.
 More and more, however, students and yoga studios are requiring instructors to be certified through the Yoga Alliance, which has become the "gold standard" for certification in the US.
-Whole Life Yoga's programs are certified at the 200 & 500 hour levels through Yoga Alliance.
+Whole Life Yoga's programs are registered at the 200 & 500 hour levels through Yoga Alliance.

 Whole Life Yoga's program has a multifaceted approach that includes a combination of classes, clinics, observation, private instruction, and independent study.
 It also includes practice teaching both to fellow teacher training students and out in the community.

 First and foremost, upon successful completion of this program, graduates will be qualified to teach yoga privately and in multiple group venues, including health clubs and yoga centers.

 The benefits of completing an intensive yoga study are not limited to teaching, however.
 Many students who take teacher training programs never intend to teach.
 Participants find that in-depth programs deepen their own yoga practice significantly.
 Since each workshop builds on the one before it, the potential for growth is orders of magnitude larger than the growth that can be attained in a normal group class setting.

 Additionally, attending a long term training program gives you the opportunity to connect with and build a community of peers and friends who share your love of yoga.
 Many people find they stay in close contact with their teacher training classmates for many years to come.

 Is Whole Life Yoga's training right for me?

 Whole Life Yoga's teacher training is appropriate for individuals who would like to deepen their own yoga practice and those who would like to teach using the viniyoga methodology.
 Specifically, we recommend this training for any of the following: